Andrew001207/CubeX/docs/source/arc42.rst

 Database: As the database will also run on AWS, the there available postgresql will be used
 Telegram: For the bot to interact with telegram, the module python-telegram-bot will be used
-Web-GUI: The small web-GUI will also be implemented in python with the help of the django framework
+Web-GUI: The small web-GUI will also be implemented in python with the help of the django framework table!

 .. _section-solution-strategy:

 Solution Strategy
 =================
+As our project consists of four individual parts, we had to find solution strategies for those four different sub-projects:

 .. ___api: